18705956897/PSI/README_Demo_Instructions.txt

 4. The demo code can directly reconstruct images with obvious visual improvements from original images.

-5. All actual before-and-after enhancement images in this paper are stored in the Results folder.
+5. All actual before-and-after enhancement images in this paper are stored in the Result folder.

 If you want to verify better reconstruction effects: